gmg2719/Documentation-and-Architecture-wiki/Hardware-Requirements.md

 ## Supported SDR

-To use OBECA in a live setup a SDR (software defined radio) is required.
+To use the 5G-MAG Reference Tools in a live setup a SDR (software defined radio) is required.

-OBECA *[Receive Process](Receive-Process)* supports [SoapyAPI](https://github.com/pothosware/SoapySDR/wiki), thus any supported SDR should work with OBECA (please keep in mind that not every SDR hardware is sufficient for receiving an 5G Broadcast signal (e.g. bandwidth, sample rate...)).
+5G-MAG Reference Tools *[MBMS Modem](MBMS-Modem)* supports [SoapyAPI](https://github.com/pothosware/SoapySDR/wiki), thus any
+supported SDR should work with the 5G-MAG Reference Tools (please keep in mind that not every SDR hardware is sufficient for receiving an 5G
+Broadcast signal (e.g. bandwidth, sample rate...)).

 We recommend using a [LimeSDR Mini](https://limemicro.com/products/boards/limesdr-mini/)